-For all you stargazers out there, our zest for exploration spans far beyond the far corners of the world – the night sky never ceases to amaze us as well.
-While we tout the amazing cities to travel to, sometimes we want to venture far away from the “light pollution”.
+For all you stargazers out there, our zest for exploration spans far beyond the far corners of the world - the night sky never ceases to amaze us as well.
+While we tout the amazing cities to travel to, sometimes we want to venture far away from the "light pollution."
+Here are 5 of our favorite places to get away from the city lights and just look up.

 Griffith Park Observatory, Los Angeles